Sydney’s property game in 2025? Buckle up—it’s going to be a wild ride. But for those who play it right, the opportunities are big.

 Affordability is still the hot topic, developers are feeling the heat.

 “Housing supply is front and centre,” Fabrizio said.
-“The government is pushing harder than ever, and with streamlined planning and faster approvals, we can actually get more homes built—faster and cheaper.”
+“The government is pushing harder than ever, and with recent NSW Government announcements aimed at streamlining planning and approvals, it should help us deliver more homes—faster.”

-Consumer confidence is also expected to bounce back with interest rate cuts and election dust settling.
-“People want certainty, and if they get it, we’ll see more action in apartment presales,” he said.
+Consumer confidence is also expected to bounce back with interest rate cuts and the Federal election dust settling.
+“People want certainty, and if they get it, we should see an uptick in apartment presales,” he said.

 And when it comes to location?
 It’s all about being close to the action.
-“Sydneysiders want walkability—restaurants, bars, parks, and, of course, transport.
+“Central, well-located housing within easy walking distance to restaurants, bars, parks, places of employment and, of course, transport.
 That’s where the demand is.”

 Commercial: Mixed-use is the name of the game